 We can do more together when we give collectively, so I give more because I know I am pooling my resources with others.
-The values of reimagine giving have changed my philanthropy and made it possible to not only give larger sums of money, but to make more meaningful gifts.
+The values to reimagine giving have changed my philanthropy and made it possible to not only give larger sums of money, but to make more meaningful gifts.
 SVP helped me understand the impact of a $15,000 grant, compared to a $1,500 grant.
 It’s about developing relationships with nonprofits, encouraging engagement with donors and to understand that we are here to support and uplift them.
 It’s also about relationship building, getting to know who we’re funding, and doing our best to give more.

 How would you describe the journey of supporting and funding systems change in a collective way?

 Many people donate to nonprofits, often because of a connection to an issue or cause.
 But many issues don’t get enough attention or funding.
 This is often because these issues don’t appear to be as appealing or as exciting as others, but they’re still in need of attention and resources.
-Many funders don’t understand these issues because they haven’t experienced them firsthand, so it’s important to remember that is a privilege that enables people to donate in the first place.
+Many funders often don’t understand these issues because they haven’t experienced them firsthand, so it’s important to remember that that is a privilege that enables people to donate in the first place.

 If you weren’t at SVP, how do you believe your approach to collaborative giving would be different?
 Would you have stayed with your original approach or adopted different values?